-21 & Change pursues public policy issues for the ‘differently-abled’ community in order to advocate for their rights.
+21 & Change pursues public policy issues for the ‘People with Developmental Disabilities’ community in order to advocate for their rights.
 We integrate this effort at the national level with the National Down Syndrome Society © DS-Ambassador program, the NDSS Inclusive Education Task Force, and the Council of Parent Attorneys and Advocates.
 At the state level, we are working in cooperation with organizations such as the Florida Anti-Defamation League and the Autism Society of Florida.

 Our efforts span the local, state and federal levels to address their issues, advocate for support, and promote social and legal change.
 With the help of like-minded parents, self-advocates and other supporters, our intent is to bring these issues to light with their political representatives.
 Our role is to be an agent of real and positive change.

 On the federal level, our priorities will closely mirror those of the national level organizations.
-They are working everyday on Capitol Hill and across our Nation to protect and advance the rights of individuals who are ‘differently-abled’.
+They are working everyday on Capitol Hill and across our Nation to protect and advance the rights of individuals who are ‘People with Developmental Disabilities’.
 Following their lead and building support in every Congressional district and State is vital to this effort.

 On the State level, we will address issues such as education, inclusion, support for the Gardiner and McKay scholarship programs, and safety and security issues that affect the lives of our loved ones.